feedback-house/developer-portal/docs/security/security-guidelines.md

 ### Backup Policy

-Backups must run automatically every 30 minutes
+Backups will run automatically according with the [backup policy](backup-policy)

 ### Backup Security